godotengine/godot-docs/tutorials/scripting/logging.rst

         func _log_message(message: String, error: bool) -> void:
             # Do something with `message`.
             # `error` is `true` for messages printed to the standard error stream (stderr) with `print_error()`.
+            # Note that this method will be called from threads other than the main thread, possibly at the same
+            # time, so you will need to have some kind of thread-safety as part of it, like a Mutex.
             pass

         func _log_error(